dlbosma-hue/dlbosma-hue/README.md

-I spent 4+ years in product — most recently as PM at a fashion e-commerce company where I built AI systems, scaled an internal platform to 200+ users, and eliminated 80% of manual work for team leads through automation.
+I spent 4+ years in product; most recently as PM at a fashion e-commerce company where I built AI systems, scaled an internal platform to 200+ users, and eliminated 70% of manual work for team leads through automation.